yuhaopro/java-backend-with-message-broker/README.md

 ## How To Use
 Import the Postman collection to try out the API endpoints!
+A description of the project can be found in the `report.pdf`.

 Before running the commands below which will install the dependencies and run the executable, ensure that Kafka, RabbitMQ and Redis containers are up.
 ```bash